About Contact Frequency Rules

 - Select the lists or surveys you’re applying the rules to.
 You can select multiple at a time.

 - Select the message types the rules apply to.
-This can either be just invites, or invites and emails sent directly to the mailing list (“All message types”).
+This can either be just invites, or invites and emails with no survey links (“All message types”).

 - Select the rules that apply.
 If you’re having trouble understanding what each rule does, navigate to the Options section below.